Nested Classes

 - For this reason, if a local class uses local variables, or method arguments, from the enclosing code, these must be final or effectively final

-Effectively Final
+Effectively Finalโ

 Local variable or a method argument are effectively final, if a value is assigned to them, and then never changed after that

-Anonymous Classes
+Anonymous Classesโ

 var comparator = new Comparator<Employee>() { };

-class of the anonymous class, or the interface
+On the place of Comparator can be the super class of the anonymous class, or the interface this anonymous class

 will implement